-But what is a static IP, do you need one, and which ISPs can provide you with a static IP for home or business broadband?
+But what is a static IP, do you need one, and which internet service providers or ISPs can provide you with a static IP for home or business broadband?

 The example IP address above is an IPv4 address, which is the most common type you’ll see right now.
 But there’s also IPv6, a newer standard which has a much larger range of addresses.

 This is required because we’re running out of IPv4 addresses.
-There are a maximum 4.3 billion IPv4 numbers, which sounds like a lot but isn’t much when it has to be shared with all net-connected devices around the world.
+There's a maximum of 4.3 billion IPv4 numbers, which sounds like a lot but isn’t much when it has to be shared with all net-connected devices around the world.
 That's one reason why static IP addresses aren’t typically given out as standard and often come at an additional cost.

-Most broadband connections have a dynamic IP address which is not permanently assigned and can change.
-But a static IP address is permanently attached to the broadband connection.
+The main type of IP address that broadband connections have is a dynamic IP address.
+They aren’t permanently assigned and can change.
+A static IP address, on the other hand, is permanently attached to the broadband connection.

-For most home users the difference between a dynamic and static IP address does not matter.
-It has no impact on web browsing, social media, streaming video or any of the other things a typical household will do with broadband day to day.
+For most home users the difference between a dynamic and static IP address doesn’t matter.
+It has no impact on the phone line, broadband speed, social media, streaming video, or any of the other things a typical household will do with their broadband.

 But for some users — especially businesses — a static IP address may be preferable or essential.